 During this course, it will become apparent that relatively little in the way of 'hard empirical facts' is known about psychoses in general and schizophrenia in particular.
-Another factor in present-day society, which is increasingly becoming more multicultural, is that psychoses can also have a different significance depending upon the cultural context.
-In this sense, this course will look at psychosis from a large number of theoretical perspectives, and students will be expected to delve into the various theories whilst developing an understanding of their strengths and limitations.
+This course will look at psychosis from a large number of theoretical perspectives, and students will be expected to delve into the various theories whilst developing an understanding of their strengths and limitations.

-- students are able to describe the differences between the DSM-5 psychotic disorders and use this knowledge to make differential diagnosis; - students have knowledge on the different theoretical models explaining psychotic disorders; - students are able to explain the relationship between psychotic disorders and violence and describe possible risk factors and protective factors; - students are able to explain the features and theoretical underpinnings of command hallucinations: - students are able to describe the different treatment options that are state of the art nowadays; - students are able to explain what the features of feigned hallucinations and delusions are.
+- students are able to describe the differences between the DSM-5 psychotic disorders and use this knowledge to make differential diagnosis; - students have knowledge on the different theoretical models explaining psychotic disorders; - students are able to explain the relationship between psychotic disorders and violence and describe possible risk factors and protective factors; - students are able to explain the features and theoretical underpinnings of command hallucinations; - students are able to describe the different treatment options that are state of the art nowadays; - students are able to explain what the features of feigned hallucinations and delusions are.